Skip to main content

 Let Gratitude Fill Your Mind

-May is Mental Health Awareness Month, and today is Memorial Day weekend.
-A reminder that the only constant is change.
-But, the one thing we can control is the lens through which we view that change!
-That's where gratitude comes in.
-If we fill our minds and hearts with gratitude, it leaves very little room for anything else.
+May is Mental Health Awareness Month, and as we head into Memorial Day weekend, it’s a good time to pause and remember: the only constant in life is change.
+While we can’t always control what happens around us, we can choose the perspective we bring to those changes.
+That’s where gratitude comes in.
+When we fill our minds and hearts with thankfulness, it naturally leaves less space for anything else.

 Simple Gratitude Exercise: